Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Where to get it

-Filipino nationals in Korea must obtain the Legal Capacity to Contract Marriage (LCCM) from the Philippine Embassy in Seoul.
+Filipino nationals in Korea get the Legal Capacity to Contract Marriage (LCCM) processed through the Philippine Embassy in Seoul, so you do not need to fly back to the Philippines to obtain it.
 This is the Philippine CNI equivalent and is the document Korean district offices accept from Filipino nationals.

-Before the embassy will issue the LCCM, you need the following documents apostilled by the Philippine Department of Foreign Affairs (DFA):
+Before the embassy will process the LCCM, you need the following documents apostilled by the Philippine Department of Foreign Affairs (DFA):

 - PSA Birth Certificate (from the Philippine Statistics Authority), DFA-apostilled